December 18, 2020

 Your cashews should be soaked in water for 2 hours in advance, unless you have a high-speed blender.
 Add soaked cashews, lemon juice, maple syrup, nutritional yeast, low-sodium soy sauce, 1/2 tbsp. salt, 1/2 tbsp. onion powder, and 1/2 tbsp. garlic powder to a blender and blend until smooth (2-4 minutes, depending on your blender).

 Fill each jalapeño half with lemon cashew cream.
 The cream should be piled higher than the jalapeño itself, to give the poppers a rounded shape.
-Transfer the jalapeño halves to a baking tray, and place in the freezer to allow the cream to firm slightly, about 10-15 minutes.
+Transfer the jalapeño halves to a baking sheet, and place in the freezer to allow the cream to firm slightly, about 10-15 minutes.

 After the jalapeños’ first coat of batter has set (around 20 minutes), you can apply the outer coat.
 Remove the plate of flour, and prepare a second plate with 1/4 cup of breadcrumbs.
 Dip a jalapeño in the batter and coat it just as you did in the previous step.
 Then place the pepper on the plate of breadcrumbs and turn to coat, using a spoon to fill in empty spots as needed.
 Return the pepper to the wire rack to dry, and repeat with the remaining jalapeños, adding more breadcrumbs to the plate as needed.